 I have always believed that simple is beautiful.
 But that day, I felt a little more beautiful.

 Five years ago, a message popped on my phone.
 It read, “Saumyaa, it’s amazing all your pictures are so happy and smiling.”
-When I asked, which picture was she talking about, she replied, “All have a wide smile.”
+When I asked my friend, which picture was she talking about, she replied, “All have a wide smile.”

 Read all parts of A to Z challenge 2020 here.